NREL/SOEP-QSS/README.md

 ### Performance Findings

 Performance findings and observations:
-* Simultaneous requantization triggering: Could skip continuous rep update if a variable is not an observer of any of the requantizing variables.
+* Simultaneous requantization triggering: Could skip continuous representation update if a variable is not an observer of any of the requantizing variables.
 This would save assignments but more importantly evaluation of the highest derivative.
 There is some overhead in determining whether a variable qualifies.
 Testing so far doesn't show a significant benefit for this optimization but it should be reevaluated with real-world cases where simultaneous triggering is common.

 ### Performance Notes

 * Variable hierarchy virtual calls can be reduced via some refactoring.
-* FMU performance is currently severely hobbled by the FMI 2.0 API that is not ill-suited to QSS simulation and by the restriction to QSS1 solvers.
-QSS2 solvers will help but will also be performance-limited by the need for numeric differentiation until higher derivatives become available via FMI extensions.
+* FMU performance is currently severely hobbled by the FMI 2.0 API that is ill-suited to QSS simulation and the need for numeric differentiation until higher derivatives become available via FMI extensions.

 ## Testing